✼ We may earn an affiliate commission if you make a purchase through links on our site.

 ❀ Original and Action-Packed

-Shatter Me by Tahereh Mafi is an original series that is both emotional and action-packed.
+Shatter Me by Tahereh Mafi is an original fantasy series that is both emotional and action-packed.
 I enjoyed each of the characters, especially Juliette and her transformation.
 However, the final three books were a letdown for me, and I felt like they did not need to exist.
 If you are a fan of books about characters with special abilities I would definitely recommend this series, but consider skipping the new additions.